QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

     typeof(1)

-If you're running a 32 bit system you'll still see ``Float64``, but you will see ``Int32`` instead of ``Int64`` (see `the section on Integer types <https://docs.julialang.org/en/v1.1/manual/integers-and-floating-point-numbers/#Integers-1>`_ from the Julia manual)
+If you're running a 32 bit system you'll still see ``Float64``, but you will see ``Int32`` instead of ``Int64`` (see `the section on Integer types <https://docs.julialang.org/en/v1.1/manual/integers-and-floating-point-numbers/#Integers-1>`_ from the Julia manual).

-Arithmetic operations are fairly standard
+Arithmetic operations are fairly standard.

 .. code-block:: julia

     x = 2; y = 1.0;

-The ``;`` can be used to suppress output from a line of code, or to combine two lines of code together (as above), but is otherwise not necessary
+The ``;`` can be used to suppress output from a line of code, or to combine two lines of code together (as above), but is otherwise not necessary.

 .. code-block:: julia